The Voice of the Heroes: Commercial performance

-On June 5, 2021, the album received early first-week sales projections from music industry forecasters of 165,000 to 185,000 units.
+On June 5, 2021, the album received early first-week sales projections from music industry forecasters of 165,000 to 185,000 units—making the predictions lower than My Turn’s first week sales (197,000) but higher than any album released by Durk.

 The Voice of the Heroes debuted at number one on the US Billboard 200 chart, earning 150,000 album-equivalent units (including 4,000 copies in pure album sales) in its first week, according to MRC Data.
-This became Lil Baby's second and Lil Durk's first US number one album on the chart.
+This was lower than music industry forecasts expected.
+Likewise, the album became Lil Baby's second and Lil Durk's first US number one album on the chart.
 The album also accumulated a total of 197.71 million on-demand streams of the album’s songs.
 In addition, a total of 16 songs from the album managed to chart on the US Billboard Hot 100, led by "Hats Off" (with Travis Scott) and "Voice of the Heroes" that peaked at numbers 16 and 21 respectively.

-In its second week, the album dropped to number four on chart, earning an additional 73,000 units.
+In its second week, the album dropped to number four on the Billboard 200, earning an additional 73,000 units.
 In its third week, the album climbed to number three on the chart, earning 57,000 more units.
 In its fourth week, the album dropped to number four on the chart, earning 52,000 units, bringing its four-week total to 332,000 units.